 Under Chapter 41 of Title 18 of the Pa.
-C.S., a person commits the criminal offence of 'identity theft' of another person if he or she 'possesses or uses, through any means, identifying information of another person without the consent of that other person to further any unlawful purpose' (18 Pa.
+C.S., a person commits the criminal offense of 'identity theft' of another person if he or she 'possesses or uses, through any means, identifying information of another person without the consent of that other person to further any unlawful purpose' (18 Pa.
 C.S. §4120(a)).

 The law defines 'identifying information' as '[a]ny document, photographic, pictorial or computer image of another person, or any fact used to establish identity, including, but not limited to, a name, birth date, Social Security number, driver's license number, nondriver governmental identification number, telephone number, checking account number, savings account number, student identification number, employee or payroll number or electronic signature' (18 Pa.
 C.S. §4120(f)).
 The law defines 'document' as '[a]ny writing, including, but not limited to, birth certificate, Social Security card, driver's license, nondriver government-issued identification card, baptismal certificate, access device card, employee identification card, school identification card or other identifying information recorded by any other method, including, but not limited to, information stored on any computer, computer disc, computer printout, computer system, or part thereof, or by any other mechanical or electronic means' (18 Pa.
 C.S. §4120(f)).

-A conviction for identity theft in which the defendant convicted of forgery, identity theft, and fraudulently obtaining public assistance, was affirmed by the Superior Court of Pennsylvania where the defendant used his brother's name and identifying information to obtain medical services and Medicaid benefits as a result of receiving open heart surgery57.
+A conviction for identity theft in which the defendant was convicted of forgery, identity theft, and fraudulently obtaining public assistance, was affirmed by the Superior Court of Pennsylvania where the defendant used his brother's name and identifying information to obtain medical services and Medicaid benefits as a result of receiving open heart surgery58.
 The defendant admitted to using his brother's name and had signed his brother's name to various documents to obtain medical services and to obtain public assistance as an unemployed and uninsured person.

 Each time a person possesses or uses identifying information in violation of 18 Pa.
-C.S. §4120(a), it constitutes a separate offence (18 Pa.
+C.S. §4120(a), it constitutes a separate offense (18 Pa.
 C.S. §4120(b)).
-Further, the total values involved in offences under this section committed pursuant to one scheme or course of conduct, whether from the same victim or several victims, may be aggregated in determining the grade of the offence (18 Pa.
+Further, the total values involved in offenses under this section committed pursuant to one scheme or course of conduct, whether from the same victim or several victims, may be aggregated in determining the grade of the offense (18 Pa.
 C.S. §4120(b)).
 The degree of felony and fine depends upon the value of any property or whether it was committed in furtherance of a criminal conspiracy (18 Pa.
 C.S. §4120(c)(1)).
 When a person commits identity theft and the victim is 60 years of age or older, a care-dependent person, as defined in §2713 of Chapter 27 of Title 18 of the Pa.
-C.S. (relating to neglect of care-dependent person), or an individual under 18 years of age, the grading of the offence is elevated one grade higher than the above-values specified to permit a more severe sentence (18 Pa.
+C.S. (relating to neglect of care-dependent person), or an individual under 18 years of age, the grading of the offense is elevated one grade higher than the above-values specified to permit a more severe sentence (18 Pa.
 C.S. §4120(c)(2)).

 Private cause of action

 Subchapter A of Chapter 83 of Title 42 of the Pa.
-C.S. also recognises a private cause of action for identity theft, and a claimant may seek the following damages for identity theft (42 Pa.
+C.S. also recognizes a private cause of action for identity theft, and a claimant may seek the following damages for identity theft (42 Pa.
 C.S. §8315):